-Escobar's son, an architect in Argentina, has been vocal about his father, though he has changed his name from Juan Pablo Escobar to Sebastián Marroquín.
+Escobar's son, on the other hand, has been vocal about his father.
 In 2009, Marroquín was the focus of Argentine director Nicolás Entel’s documentary Sins of My Father, which chronicled Marroquín seeking reconciliation with children of politicians Escobar had killed and denouncing his father’s violence.

 In 2014, Marroquín released the book, Pablo Escobar: My Father, under the name Juan Pablo Escobar.
 According to the Latin Times, proceeds from the book were donated to various Colombian charity projects and Marroquín was quoted about his work, saying, "It's not about trying to wash away guilt, but contributing to the well-being of the country from whatever place I can."